funkia/hareactive/README.md

   declaration of time-dependent behavior and motions.
 * Splendid performance
-* Monadic IO integrated with FRP for expressing side-effects in an expressive and tetsable way that utilizes FRP for powerful handling of asynchronous operations.
+* Monadic IO integrated with FRP for expressing side-effects in an expressive and testable way that utilizes FRP for powerful handling of asynchronous operations.

 [![Build Status](https://travis-ci.org/Funkia/hareactive.svg?branch=master)](https://travis-ci.org/Funkia/hareactive)